Deep Neural Networks and Tabular Data: A Survey: Tabular Data and Deep Neural Networks

 \subsection{Unified Taxonomy}

-In this section, we introduce a taxonomy of approaches, that allows for a unifying view of the field.
-We observed that the works we encountered while preparing this survey fall into three main categories: \textit{data transformation methods}, \textit{specialized architectures}, and \textit{regularization models}.
+In this section, we introduce a taxonomy of approaches that allows for a unified view of the field.
+We divide the works from the deep learning with tabular data literature into three main categories: \textit{data transformation methods}, \textit{specialized architectures}, and \textit{regularization models}.
 In Fig.~\ref{fig:overview}, we provide an overview of our taxonomy of deep learning methods for tabular data.

-The methods in the first group transform categorical and numerical data, thus a deep neural network model is able to better extract the information signal.
-These methods do not require new architectures or adapting the existing data processing pipeline.
+\textbf{Data transformation methods.} The methods in the first group transform categorical and numerical data.
+This is usually done to enable deep neural network models to better extract the information signal.
+Methods from this group do not require new architectures or adaptations of the existing data processing pipeline.
 Nevertheless, the transformation step comes at the cost of an increased preprocessing time.
-This might be an issue for high-load systems~\citep{baylor2017tfx}, in the case of categorical variables with high cardinality and growing data set size.
-We can further subdivide this field into \textit{Single-Dimensional Encodings} and \textit{Multi-Dimensional Encodings}.
-The former encodings are employed to transform each feature independently while the latter encoding methods map an entire data record to another representation.
+This might be an issue for high-load systems~\citep{baylor2017tfx}, particularly in the presence of categorical variables with high cardinality and growing data set size.
+We can further subdivide this area into \textit{Single-Dimensional Encodings} and \textit{Multi-Dimensional Encodings}.
+The former encodings are employed to transform each feature independently while the latter encoding methods map an entire record to another representation.

-The biggest share of works investigates specialized architectures and suggests that a different deep neural network architecture is required for tabular data.
-Two types of architectures are of particular importance: \textit{hybrid models} fuse classical machine learning approaches (e.g., decision trees) with neural networks, while \textit{transformer-based models} rely on the attention mechanism.
+\textbf{Specialized architectures.} The biggest share of works investigates specialized architectures and suggests that a different deep neural network architecture is required for tabular data.
+Two types of architectures are of particular importance: \textit{hybrid models} fuse classical machine learning approaches (e.g., decision trees) with neural networks, while \textit{transformer-based models} rely on attention mechanisms.

-Lastly, the group of regularization models claims that one of the main reasons for the moderate performance of deep learning models on tabular is their extreme non-linearity and model complexity.
+\textbf{Regularization models.} Lastly, the group of regularization models claims that one of the main reasons for the moderate performance of deep learning models on tabular data is their extreme non-linearity and model complexity.
 Therefore, strong regularization schemes are proposed as a solution.
 They are mainly implemented in the form of special-purpose loss functions.